 yunos/c/auth_bff/batches/<host>/auth_bff.<port>.json:{ "issuer": "https://auth.<project>.example/realms/<realm>/", "client_id": "<client_id>", "client_secret": "", "cookie_domain": "<project>.example", "allowed_redirect_uri": "https://<project>.example/auth/callback" }Provision a TLS cert for

-<project>.example+auth.<project>.exampleunder/yuneta/store/certs/(or however the project’scert_sync_copy_cmddelivers it).install-binary+update-config+create-yunofor the auth_bff (seeYUNO_LIFECYCLE.md§6.1,SCAFFOLDING.md§10.1).
+<project>.example+auth.<project>.exampleunder/yuneta/store/certs/(or however the project’scert_sync_copy_cmddelivers it).install-binary+create-config+create-yunofor the auth_bff (seeYUNO_LIFECYCLE.md§6.1,SCAFFOLDING.md§10.1).

 8. Sharp edges¶